ESTABLISHED 2006

 Remember, what you feed becomes the foundation of your horse’s health.
 Junk feed leads to junk outcomes - simple as that.

-Horses are nothing more, and nothing less, than hindgut grass-forage-fibre fermenting machines.
-Their digestive systems evolved over millions of years to process coarse, fibrous forage - not neon-green grass blades, molasses-laced feeds, or synthetic additives.
+Horses are nothing more, and nothing less, than a hindgut grass-forage-fibre fermenter, with all that lovely - and very crucial - fibre found in the long grass stems; a horse's entire health depends on a heathy, functioning, hindgut fibre fermentation process.
+Their digestive systems evolved over millions of years to process coarse, fibrous grass forage - not short, sugary, neon-green grass blades, molasses-laced feeds, or synthetic additives.
+And our domestic horse's gut system is still no different from their ancient ancestors.

 • Processed feeds loaded with sugars, starches, and fillers.

-This mismatch between evolutionary needs and modern diets is at the root of many health issues like laminitis, colic, and metabolic disorders.
+This mismatch between evolutionary needs and modern diets is at the root of many health issues such as laminitis, colic, and metabolic disorders.

 The simple solution